All-pay auction: Using revenue equivalence to predict bidding function

 Due to the revenue equivalence theorem, all auctions with 2 players will have an expected revenue of $\frac{1}{3}$ when the private valuations are iid from Unif[0,1].

+Bidding Function in the Generic Symmetric Case

+Suppose the auction has $n$ risk-neutral bidders.
+Each bidder has a private value $v_i$ drawn i.i.d. from a common smooth distribution $F$.
+Given free disposal, each bidder's value is bounded below by zero.
+Without loss of generality, then, normalize the lowest possible value to zero.

+Because the game is symmetric, the optimal bidding function must be the same for all players.
+Call this optimal bidding function $\beta$.
+Because each player's payoff is defined as their expected gain minus their bid, we can recursively define the optimal bid function as follows:

+Note because F is smooth the probability of a tie is zero.
+This means the probability of winning the auction will be equal to the CDF raised to the number of players minus 1: i.e., $\mathbb{P}(\forall j \neq i: \beta(v_j) \leq \beta(v_i)) = F(v_i)^{n - 1}$.

+The objective now satisfies the requirements for the envelope theorem.
+Thus, we can write:

+This yields the unique symmetric Nash Equilibrium bidding function $\beta(v_i)$.

 Examples

 Consider a corrupt official who is dealing with campaign donors: Each wants him to do a favor that is worth somewhere between $0 and $1000 to them (uniformly distributed).
 Their actual valuations are $250, $500 and $750.
 They can only observe their own valuations.
 They each treat the official to an expensive present - if they spend X Dollars on the present then this is worth X dollars to the official.
 The official can only do one favor and will do the favor to the donor who is giving him the most expensive present.

 This is a typical model for all-pay auction.
 To calculate the optimal bid for each donor, we need to normalize the valuations {250, 500, 750} to {0.25, 0.5, 0.75} so that IPV may apply.

 According to the formula for optimal bid:

 The optimal bids for three donors under IPV are:

 To get the real optimal amount that each of the three donors should give, simply multiplied the IPV values by 1000: